 Driving a rideshare might be the perfect side gig for some folks, but others might not enjoy the time spent in traffic or the worry about the wear and tear on their car.
 The good news is that in today’s world, there are endless options for side gigs.
 Look for gig work that fits into the rest of your schedule, that you’re motivated to stick with over time, and that matches your passions.
 One way to find a great gig is by taking advantage of the free Steady app1, which lists many available jobs and gigs and is updated frequently.

 Knowing how much you’re earning will help you understand the financial viability of your side gig—and make it easier for you to figure out how much you owe in taxes.
 An easy way to do this is to set up a separate bank account, such as Fifth Third Momentum® Banking.
 Deposit all your side gig income directly into this account, so you can easily and quickly see how much you’ve earned from this work.

-You can have your income deposited directly into your Fifth Third Momentum Checking Account, which enables you to get paid up to two days earlier with Early Pay, or you can deposit income yourself as it comes in.
+You can have your income deposited directly into your Fifth Third Momentum Checking Account or your Fifth Third Express Banking® Account, which enables you to get paid up to two days earlier with Early Pay, or you can deposit income yourself as it comes in.
 Using online or mobile banking can help you track this income, which tends to be less predictable than what you’d earn at a full-time role.

 3. Set Money Aside for Taxes

 If you’re earning significant income and face more than $1,000 a year in additional taxes, you’ll need to start paying quarterly estimated taxes on your earnings.
 Setting aside a portion of your earnings, between 20% and 30% of your side gig income, can help to protect you against being surprised with a giant tax bill later.

 4. Keep the Side Gig Separate from Your Full-Time Job